rav009/parquet-operator/README.md

 # parquet-converter
+#### What is Parquet?
+Parquet is high-ratio compressed file format wildely used in bigdata systems.

+#### Features of this repo
-a parquet handler library to convert large parquet to small ones
+This repo is a parquet handler library which features the function like convert big parquet to small ones so you can use pandas to convert the small parquets to csv files.